hwborchers/ctv-optimization/README.md

     problems, capable of quantifying rather complex properties, such as the global structure, separability, etc., of the optimization problems.
--   Packages 'cec2013' and 'cec2005benchmark' (both archived)
-    contain many test functions for global optimization from the 2005 and 2013 special sessions on real-parameter optimization at the IEEE CEC congresses on evolutionary computation.
 -   Package `r github("jlmelville/funconstrain")` (on Github)
     implements 35 of the test functions by More, Garbow, and Hillstom, useful for testing unconstrained optimization methods.